 It is compulsory in all state schools in England to administer to Year 1 students a Phonics Screening Check.
 This is administered again at the end of Year 2 if students have not reached the expected standard in Year 1.
 The check consists of 20 real words and 20 pseudo-words that a pupil reads aloud to the teacher.
-Increasingly, the Australian states are looking at the development of an Australian version of this test for Year 1 students – read more about it here.
+Increasingly, the Australian states are looking at the development of an Australian version of this test for Year 1 students – read more about the Australian Phonics Check.

 In both countries, students are given nonsense/pseudo-words (words like ‘spret’ or ‘ged’) to read to ensure that they use phonic knowledge and decoding skills rather than other word recognition strategies such as remembering the shape of a known word or using pictures to guess the word.

 Here are your phonics assessments for nonsense words: